top of page

 Japanese castle with white walls, ornate black roofs, and a stone base against a clear blue sky.
 Red maple tree in the foreground.

 Within Shiga, on the eastern shores of Japan’s largest lake, Biwa, lies Hikone — a modestly sized town of just over 110,000 souls.
-Here, freshwater breezes move gently through low plains and forested hills, where silvergrass sways and the turning of each season arrives as a quiet spectacle.
+Here, freshwater breezes softly drift through low plains and forested hills, where silvergrass sways and each season's arrival unfolds as a quiet spectacle.

-Shiga, often overlooked in favor of nearby Kyoto or Osaka, remains something of a secret to international travelers — a secret that locals seem content to keep.
-For centuries, this region has offered refuge and renewal — a place to slow down, breathe, and remember the created world and the life shared within it.
+Shiga, often overlooked in favor of nearby Kyoto or Osaka, remains somewhat of a secret to international travelers — a secret that locals seem happy to keep.
+For centuries, this region has provided refuge and renewal — a place to slow down, breathe, and remember the created world and the life shared within it.

-Hikone sits perfectly between the two great cities — less than an hour from Kyoto by train — an ideal stopover for those crossing Kansai.
-Yet travelers seldom linger.
-Those who do often wish they’d stayed longer.
+Hikone sits perfectly between the two great cities — less than an hour from Kyoto by train — making it an ideal stopover for those crossing Kansai.
+Yet, travelers seldom linger.
+Those who do often wish they had stayed longer.
 It’s a place to still your nervous system and rediscover what it feels like to be human again.

-If you do linger, MK has you covered — with routes that flow, not interrupt, and with recommendations that reveal the deeper rhythms of Shiga’s heart.
-Below is your framework for exploring Hikone: from marbled Omi beef that rivals Kobe’s, to Edo-period gardens and a castle that has watched four centuries pass unscathed.
-Hikone is a glimpse of Japan as it truly is, and as it once was—the perfect gateway into the timeless prefecture of Shiga.
+If you do linger, MK has you covered — with routes that flow smoothly and recommendations that reveal the deeper rhythms of Shiga’s soul.
+Below is your guide to exploring Hikone: from marbled Omi beef that rivals Kobe’s, to Edo-period gardens and a castle that has watched four centuries pass unscathed.
+Hikone offers a glimpse of Japan as it truly is and as it once was — the perfect gateway into the timeless prefecture of Shiga.

 Top Things to Do in Hikone